HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “And much like you, he used to be the one who’d complain about it.” added Nadis.

 “Indeed.
 Back then, in those days of being a spry young lad, I’d often ask why ‘healthy meals’ such as this had to taste like sewage and pisswater mixed in a bowl.
-In those days, I just assumed it was yet another means of torture by Father’s high standards.”
+For too long, I assumed it was yet another means of torture by Father’s high standards.”

 Pendra looked over to Nadis for confirmation, but she looked off to the side.
 A subtle, forlorn look had overcome her, but the context of what it could possibly be was far beyond him.
 He figured as much.